 One of the important steps to achieving any goal is to continue learning at every opportunity.
 However, it can be difficult to access the books, podcasts and videos that will further your knowledge when you feel like there’s no time left in the day.
-Feeding your mind during downtime is a life management skill that will take your expertise to a new level.
+Feeding your mind during downtime will take your expertise to a new level.

 This is where life management skills like utilizing N.E.T. time come in.
 N.E.T. stands for “No Extra Time” and it’s based on the concept that you always have time during your day that you can fill with learning.
 This could mean listening to a podcast during your morning commute or an audiobook while you’re shopping for groceries or reading a book while you wait for an appointment.

 Better life management is not all about achieving peak physical health and getting ahead at work.
 It’s also essential to take time every day to cultivate relationships with those you love.
 Planning for date nights and opportunities for deeper connection is crucial to creating a healthy relationship with your partner.
 Reserving time to play with, read to and talk to your kids about their day is vital to developing bonds with your children.
 Don’t view the time you take to relax and connect as wasted time.
 Instead, see it as an important life management component that adds to your overall well-being.